 Watermelon juice has diuretic properties

-AT home cosmetology watermelon rinds use:
+IN home cosmetology watermelon rinds are used:

 • for the preparation of lotions, the regular use of which has a moisturizing, anti-inflammatory and tonic effect on oily and combination skin;